TristanvanLeeuwen/IP_and_Im_Lectures/_sources/statistical_perspective.md

 ### Least-squares with positivity constraints

 We let $f^\delta = Ku + \epsilon$, with $\epsilon$ normally distributed with zero mean and unit variance.
 In some cases it may not be natural to define prior information in terms of a probability density.
-For example, the prior information that $u_i \geq 0$ (all positive values are equally likely) does not have a corresponding probability density function associated with with.
+For example, the prior information that $u_i \geq 0$ (all positive values are equally likely) does not have a corresponding probability density function associated with it.
 We may still add this prior in the Bayesian framework as

 $$
 \pi_{\text{prior}}(u) = \prod_i I_{[0,\infty)}(u_i).